EUPsec/bulletin/README.md

 # EUPsec

-Repository for Edinboro University of Pennsylvania's security/CTF team
+Bulletin for Edinboro University of Pennsylvania's security/CTF team.
+Includes news/updates, resources, upcoming tasks (to-do), and anything else for reference that doesn't belong in its own repo.

 News
 ====